maniospas/smoll/docs/std.md

 ```rust
 copy(edit arena, cstr _other) -> (str) with effects CHARS
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 7 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 7 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

 16. arena is out of space
+2. null pointer
 18. can only define strings on contiguous buffers
 19. can only define strings on non-offset buffers
-2. null pointer
 15. out of bounds

 ### copy - copy a string to a new buffer